shnewto/sheas.blog/_drafts/2018-impl-fromstr.md

 </code>
 </pre>

 Okay.
 I trust the compiler.
-Lets add the `use` it recommends.
+Let's add the `use` it recommends.

 <pre>
 <code class='rust'>extern crate from_str_example;